-For more information regarding programming replacement IKTs, refer to the $SecuriLock^{TM}$ passive anti-theft system section later in this chapter.
+For more information regarding programming replacement IKTs, refer to the $SecuriLock^{\circledast}$ passive anti-theft system section later in this chapter.

-Note: Your vehicle's IKTs were issued with a security label on them that provides important vehicle key cut information.
-It is recommended that you maintain the label in a safe place for future reference, such as the inside front cover of this Owner's Guide.
+Note: Your vehicle's IKTs were issued with a security label that provides important vehicle key cut information.
+It is recommended that you keep the label in a safe place for future reference.